Sample Size in Plain English

 Sample size note.
 Having said all of this, you should probably recruit as many participants as you can (hence boosting your statistical power).

-If you have any sample size questions, or other questions about your methodology or results chapters, feel free to contact us.
+For sample size or methodology questions, feel free to contact us.
 I hope this helps!

 Happy Learning,